Abdominal Wall Hernias

 Inguinal Hernia

 Inguinal hernia appears as a bulge in the groin or scrotum, occurring more commonly in men than women.
-Part of the intestine protrudes through the lower abdominal muscle into the groin.
+Fat or part of the small intestine or large intestine may protrudes through the lower abdominal muscle into the groin.

 Femoral Hernia

-Femoral hernia appears as a bulge in the upper thigh, is a loop of intestine, or another part of the abdominal contents, that has been forced out of the abdomen through a channel called the "femoral canal"(a tube-shaped passage at the top of the front of the thigh).
+Femoral hernia appears as a bulge in the upper thigh.
+Fat or a loop of intestine, or another part of the abdominal contents protrudes through a channel called the "femoral canal"(a tube-shaped passage at the top of the front of the thigh).

 This type of hernia tends to occur in older people and is more common in women than in men.